 - your business’s net operating income / debt obligations for the current year = your DSCR.

 Let’s break down the two parts of this equation.

 To find your net operating income you’ll take what your business brings in and subtract everything you spend on running it.
 In other words, it’s the business’s gross income minus expenses.

 Let’s say your new small business brings in $60,000 a year.
-It spends:
+It spends the following:

 That means it has $3,700 a month in operating expenses, or $44,400 a year. $60,000 - $44,400 gives this business a net operating income of $15,600.